Portfolio

 Speechify (2021-2023)

-I led the growth & monetization team at Speechify (2 designers ,6 engineers) and was able to successfully increase subscription payments by >200% over the span of a year.
+I led the growth & monetization team at Speechify (2 designers ,6 engineers) and was able to successfully increase subscription payments by more than 50% over the span of a year.

 Trene Workouts ( 2020 )